The Morning Show 9

 - Given that she made the team even with Coach Rafferty's attitude to and resulting treatment of her, she must have put in a fantastic performance.

 - Ambiguously Evil: May have been responsible for the dicks, with her boyfriend Van Delorey.

 - Big Bad Duumvirate: If she drew the dicks with Van Deloney, they would be this.

 - CPR: Clean, Pretty, Reliable: Was receiving a CPR certification at the time of the incident.
 Except she wasn't.
 She doesn't even know CPR.

 - though, as has been pointed out elsewhere, you can have CPR certification and freeze, panic, or be too unsure in your skill to come forward in an emergency, especially if you're, say, at a party and had too much to drink.
 Having a certificate in something doesn't mean you have the skill.

 - Expy: Shares a lot of traits with Tracy Flick, including possibly being more sinister than she seems.

 - Go-Getter Girl: Which goes along with being a Tracy Flick variant, as indicated above.

 - Granola Girl: A vegan, and once attempted to force the school to change its mascot from humpback whales, on the grounds that humpbacks are endangered.

-- Jerkass Has a Point: Coach Rafferty might consider her a jerk for contributing to the football team's loss (of one game), but Christa is absolutely correct in her main point: religious equality is more important than high school football.
+- Jerkass Has a Point: Coach Rafferty might consider her a jerk for contributing to the football team's loss (of one game), but Christa is absolutely correct in her main point: religious and gender equality is more important than high school football.

 - Laser-Guided Karma: pre-series.
 In one of her protests, Christa pours laundry detergent down the stairs to illustrate the corruption in the school system note .
 She slips on the detergent herself, and breaks her foot.
 She's on crutches during the 'incident', and during her early interviews for the show.